Music (MUS)

 3 Units (LEC 48-54)

-This course explores the indigenous music of many cultures around the world.
-It is designed to assist students in developing an appreciation and respect for the cultures and music of Africa, China, Japan, Central Asia, India, Indonesia, Latin America, the Middle East, Eastern and Western Europe, Native America, and the Caribbean as well as American folk traditions.
-Students will develop basic skills in critical listening, analysis, and writing about music.
+This course introduces students to the indigenous music of cultures around the world.
+In addition to developing familiarity with basic musical concepts, this course is designed to assist students in developing an appreciation and respect for the cultures and music of Africa, China, Japan, Central Asia, India, Indonesia, Latin America, the Middle East, Eastern and Western Europe, Native America, and the Caribbean as well as American folk traditions.

 Transfers to both UC/CSU